quiverjs/doc-old/core/08-component.md

 ## Component Dependencies

 The most basic form of component definition look not much interesting, since one could as well define just a function and get the same result.
 The real benefit of component definition is to allow components to have complex dependencies among each others.
-The two most basic types of component dependencies are _middleware_ and _handleable_ dependencies.
+The two common types of component dependencies are _middleware_ and _handleable_ dependencies.

 ### Middleware